intel/nauta/docs/user-guide/actions/model.md

 # model Command

 Use the `model` command to manage model export related tasks.
-Following are the subcommands for the `nctl model` command.
+The Following are the subcommands for the `nctl model` command.
 This main command also includes the following subcommands:

  - [status Subcommand](#status-subcommand)
  - [export Subcommand](#export-subcommand)